LukasCastillo/ScRat-Host/README.md

 # ScRat-Host
 The host server for the scuffed windows remote access tool ScRat

-## Disclamer
-I do not condone the use of this tool for any illegal activity.
-This is only for educational purposes.

 Features:
 - Remote Shell
 - Remote Screenshot